act-rules/act-rules.github.io/_rules/focusable-no-keyboard-trap-80af7b.md

 #### Passed Example 5

-Keyboard trap with help information within the trap, and where the method advised works.
+These focusable `button` elements create a keyboard trap with help information within the trap, and where the method advised works.

 ```html
 <script>